 In the context of computer security, a threat is a possible danger that can exploit an existing vulnerability through a security breach with an intent to cause serious harm to the computer system.
 It can either be accidentally generated or intentionally induced.
 These threats are not limited to a targeted computer system, but can also attack an organization’s network.

-A threat can be classified into six categories based on their type –
+A threat can be classified into six categories based on their type using threat modeling –

 |S. No.||Types of Threat||Description|